mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

 ## 5- Upload to hdfs the needed jars by Yarn & Spark

-![Avertis] As you can see from the **spark-defaults.conf** file, spark (pyspark) can only running correctly on yarn if:
+![Avertis] As you can see from the **spark-defaults.conf** file, spark (pyspark) is running correctly on Yarn only if:

-	- starting Hadoop
+	- Hadoop is started
-	- creating the above needed directories
+	- The above needed directories are created
-	- putting the jar files to HDFS
+	- The jar files are sent to HDFS

 - Put jar files to HDFS